SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Adjust with adj, or sometimes adjust with fake 'reply' speaker

-# How to solve Debsoc Drama
+# How to resolve Debsoc Drama
 You're cooked.
 I'm just as clueless as you.

-# Keeping up debate spirit and passion:
+# Keeping up debate spirit
 [Back to Table of Contents](#table-of-contents)

 For the love of god, there are better motions than THW legalize weed to use as an example when teaching debate.